andyatkinson/pg_scripts/README.md

 ### Table stats

 `table_stats.sql` - [pg_stats docs](https://www.postgresql.org/docs/9.3/view-pg-stats.html) get statistics on the rows in the table PG collects, such as the most common values, and the most common frequencies.
+I use this to see if there are any values that occur most of the time, and compare that with what is indexed and what is queried.
+Indexes are best when they are highly selective.

 ## Links